wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

     _adjusted net income_ has the meaning given to it in [section 73][93]

-    _annual gross income_ has the same meaning as in [section BC 2][317] of the Income Tax Act 2007, except that for a borrower who is a non-resident it includes non-residents' foreign-sourced income as if the borrower were a New Zealand resident

     _annual repayment threshold_ means---

     *   (a) $19,084 for the tax year commencing on 1 April 2012 and for each subsequent tax year to which regulations referred to in paragraph (b) do not apply; or

     *   (b) the amount prescribed by regulations for a tax year and subsequent tax years

-    _annual total deduction_ has the same meaning as in [section BC 3][318] of the Income Tax Act 2007, except that for a borrower who is a non-resident it includes non-residents' foreign-sourced deductions that may be offset against the borrower's non-residents' foreign-sourced income as if the borrower were a New Zealand resident

     _base interest rate_ means the interest rate that applies for a tax year, calculated in accordance with the formula---